swiftlang/swift-evolution/proposals/nnnn-package-creation.md

         └── <Module>Tests.swift
 ```

-To support use cases in which individuals or corporates prefer a different directory structure that they can use consistently in their projects, the proposal includes a new configuration option named “templates”.
+To support use cases in which individuals or teams prefer a different directory structure that they can use consistently in their projects, the proposal introduces a new configuration option named “template”.

-Templates are defined by adding a Swift package directory to SwiftPM’s configuration directory, e.g. `~/.swiftpm/configuration/templates/new-package/<template-name>`
+Templates are defined by adding a directory to SwiftPM’s configuration directory, e.g. `~/.swiftpm/configuration/templates/new-package/<template-name>`

-The template is a Swift package directory file that SwiftPM copies and performs transformations on to create the new package.
+The template is a Swift package directory that SwiftPM copies and performs transformations on to create the new package.
 SwiftPM performs the following steps when creating a package from a template:

 1. Copy the template directory to the target location.
 2. Substitute string placeholders with values that are derived from the new package request or context.
 3. Strip git information from the template location.

-For example, given the `test` template in `~/.swiftpm/configuration/templates/new-package/test` with the directory structure:
+For example, given a `test` template located in `~/.swiftpm/configuration/templates/new-package/test` with the directory structure:

 ```console
 .